tanujveera/ReactJS-Learning/Day8/Readme.md

 Child is mounted first, then parent is mounted into DOM.

 `componentDidMount()` is mostly used for API fetch calls.
 First the page renders, then API is fetched and rendered accordingly.
+When data is bring fetched, we can run a Shimmer UI or loading UI.
+When the data is fetched, then data is rendered.

 To get an understanding of [React Life Cycle Components](https://projects.wojtekmaj.pl/react-lifecycle-methods-diagram/ "React Life Cycle")